aweiteka/pulp/docs/sphinx/user-guide/installation.rst

 Installation
 ============

-Pulp operates with three main components that get installed potentially on different machines.
+Pulp requires three main components.
+Those components can be installed on the same machine, or on different machines.

 Server
   This is the main application server that stores data and distributes content.

 Agent
-  This component runs on consumers and communicates with the server to provide remote content management.
+  This component runs on consumers.
+It communicates with the server to provide remote content management.

 Client
-  This is a command line component that comes as two pieces: admin-client, which manages the server; and consumer-client, which manages a consumer's relationship to the server. admin-client can be run from any machine that can access the server's REST API, but the consumer-client must be run on a consumer.
+  This is a command line component that comes as two pieces: ``admin-client``, which manages the server; and ``consumer-client``, which manages a consumer's relationship to the server. ``admin-client`` can be run from any machine that can access the server's REST API, but ``consumer-client`` must be run on a consumer.

 Additional steps are needed for upgrading Pulp 1.1 installations.
 More information can be found in the :doc:`v1_upgrade` section of this guide.